THE BEAUTY OF SCIENCE

-With input from Giuseppe Racca, a seed was sewn for an ambitious craetive project in collaboration with ESA, embracing additional fundamental scientific law engaged in the EUCLID mission.
+With input from Giuseppe, a seed was sewn for an ambitious craetive project in collaboration with ESA, embracing additional fundamental scientific law engaged in the EUCLID mission.

 An initial conversation with ESA about the premise for some sort of artistic project, was had in 2019 and in early 2020, work began.
 Benedict Redgrove (benedictredgrove.com) started to film the construction of the beautiful Korsch telescope at Airbus in Toulouse, before the optical mechanism was housed inside the space vehicle.

-In response to THE BEAUTY OF SCIENCE, Karina invited Marcus Mäder from the Technical University of Munich to support her with scientific background in the field of acoustics, for the performance aspects of the installation, and a request was accepted by distinguished choreographer Helena Waldmann (helenawaldmann.com) to join the team and add further creative input.
+In response to THE BEAUTY OF SCIENCE, Karina invited Marcus Mäder from the Technical University of Munich to support her with scientific background in the field of acoustics, for the performance aspects of the installation, and a request was accepted by the renowned Chinese choreographer / dancer 李可华 Kehua Li or 'Lico' based in Beiijing ( see: KH藝術隨想 ) to join the team and add a further creative discipline.

 The result will be a series of live multi-media performances in celebration of the EUCLID mission launch in 2022 ... a billion-dollar project to put the best ever telescope into orbit, a million miles from the earth.